-The nights might be long and the weather unpredictable, but with snow arriving as early as November, the chance of bright blue skies and crisp days, log fires, and of course plenty of whisky to keep you going, Scotland in winter is a great time to visit.
+The nights might be long and the weather unpredictable, but with snow arriving as early as October, bright blue skies and crisp days, log fires, and of course plenty of whisky to keep you going, Scotland in winter is a great time to visit.
 An off-season break in Scotland might take a little more planning than a trip in summer, but don’t let that stop you.
 Here is all you need to know about visiting Scotland in winter.

-Things to do in Scotland in Winter
+Things to do in Scotland in winter

-The largest ski resort in the UK is at the Glenshee Ski Resort in the Cairngorms National Park, with 22 lifts and 36 runs – check out the huge Glenshee piste map.
+- The largest ski resort in the UK is at the Glenshee Ski Resort in the Cairngorms National Park, with 22 lifts and 36 runs – check out the huge Glenshee piste map.

 Did you know the world’s best indoor ice climbing is actually in Scotland?
 At Kinlochleven by Glencoe is the Ice Factor, where 400 tonnes of snow make up their 12m high ice wall.
 Learn to ice climb or learn winter skills to get you out climbing on the snow and ice for real in Scotland’s mountains.